Course Outline

 - Selecting the optimal split

-- Pruning decision trees
+- Pruning the decision tree

-3. Comprehending Neural Networks
+3. Mastering Neural Networks

-- Transition from biological to artificial neurons
+- Evolution from biological to artificial neurons

 - Activation functions